Edward Snowden ‘surprised’ by Trump weighing pardon, asks him to clear others charged with leaks

 Appearing on “The 11th Hour with Brian Williams,” Mr. Snowden also said neither he nor his representatives have spoken with the White House since Mr. Trump floated a possible pardon last month.

 “By hook or by crook, there’s been nothing.
-No contact, anything like that,” Mr. Snowden said on the cable news show while being interviewed remotely from Moscow, Russia, where he lives.
+No contact, anything like that,” Snowden said on the cable news show while being interviewed remotely from Moscow, Russia, where he lives.

 Mr. Snowden, 37, has been charged with theft and violations of the Espionage Act for leaking classified documents he obtained as a contractor for the U.S. National Security Agency, or NSA.